Did Fidel Castro Really Almost Pitch in the Major Leagues?

 There’s a long history of rulers bragging about their athletic talents.
 Ancient Egyptian kings sometimes used sporting prowess to show off masculinity and inspire fear.
 The Roman Emperor Commodus liked to step into the gladiator ring, often asking for already wounded or weakened opponents so he could look superior.
 (Yes, he was the partial inspiration for the movie Gladiator.
 Also like in the movie, his sister attempted to have him overthrown after he went off his rocker a bit.)
 In the 16th century, King Henry VIII jousted to show off to a woman; it also nearly killed him.
 Even in modern times, Kim Jong-il (real name Yuri Irsenovich Kim) insisted that he had 11 hole-in-ones in a single round of golf and Vladimir Putin intimidates with a judo black belt (not to mention the whole-shirtless-on-horseback thing).

-Cuba’s Fidel Castro is no different.
-For years, there’s been a legend that this long time ruler (who’s still consulted on major decisions) had such a blazing fastball and wicked curve that Major League teams were all drooling over him.
+Cuba’s Fidel Castro was no different.
+For years, there’s been a legend that this long time ruler (who up until his death was still consulted on major decisions) had such a blazing fastball and wicked curve that Major League teams were all drooling over him.
 The reason he never accepted lucrative offers from these teams, at least according to the legends, was because he believed he had better things to do – you know, like start a revolution.
 So, was there any truth to these claims?
 Was Castro actually a Cuban Koufax?

 Born 1926, Fidel Castro was a son of a wealthy Spanish sugarcane farmer who came to the country during Cuba’s War of Independence.
 His mother was a domestic worker on his father’s farm.
 Castro grew up at a time when professional baseball leagues were starting to get a foothold in Cuba.
 Similarities existed with American leagues, but unlike the US, Cuban professional leagues were not divided by race (at least after 1900).
 Black, Latin and white players all took the field together.
 The Negro Leagues sometimes recruited players from the Cuban Leagues, like Baseball Hall of Famers Cristóbal Torriente and Rube Foster.
 In turn, many Negro League players – legends like Josh Gibson, Satchel Paige and Cool Papa Bell – regularly went to Cuba for winter ball.
 In fact, in the 1930s the star talent was so great in the Cuban Leagues that some baseball historians believe that it rivaled the level of play in Major League Baseball.